-At Safekids New Zealand we believe every child has the right to a safe childhood - in their home, on the road, and at play.
+At Safekids Aotearoa we believe every child has the right to a safe childhood - in their home, on the road, and at play.

-Safekids New Zealand's definition of advocacy is "the constructive, truthful and compelling use of evidence to inform experts, decision makers, media, community organisations and individuals about effective ways to reduce the numbers of New Zealand children who experience unintentional injury.
+Safekids Aotearoa 's definition of advocacy is "the constructive, truthful and compelling use of evidence to inform experts, decision makers, media, community organisations and individuals about effective ways to reduce the numbers of New Zealand children who experience unintentional injury.
 Our aim is to promote the creation of policies, practices and environments that help ensure children's safety".

 Safekids produces a number of tools and resources to advocate for the protection of children against unintentional childhood injuries: